PaperPrototype/Intro-Coding-and-Computers/4 - Arrays + Addresses/Lecture/english.md

 }
 ```

-The size of a type is measured using a non negative `long` type, so when printing the size of a type we use an unsigned long specifier `%lu`.
+The size of a type is measured using a unsigned (non negative) `long` type, so when printing the size of a type we use an unsigned long specifier `%lu`.

 To access the first element we don't need an offset so its just `[0]`